 About East Boulder Creek Site

-This portion of the Boulder Valley has been an important part of the region for its streamside riparian habitats, its irrigated farmlands, and its location in this rural and agricultural community.
-The area has been, and remains, a source of oil and gas operations.
-Coupled with aggregate mining, these extractive industries have left an impact of disturbed topsoil and weedy uplands.
-The county has finished the reclamation of the last and most recent gravel operation and will continue to revegetate the site.
+This portion of the Boulder Valley has been an important part of the region for its streamside riparian habitats, its irrigated farmlands, and its aggregate resources.
+While extractive industries have impacted the site, the agricultural community, including the tenants of these county open space parcels, continues to steward this rural landscape.
+The area has been, and remains, a site for oil and gas operations.
+The county finished the reclamation of the last and most recent gravel operation and will continue to revegetate the site.

 Due to the extent of past aggregate mining, the site continues to provide ongoing opportunities for restoration.
 In the latest example, the county partnered with the U.S. Army Corps of Engineers to fully restore a one-mile segment of the Boulder Creek floodplain east of US 287 several years ago, broadening the channel in order to build resilience into the landscape and to offer a larger riparian habitat footprint.
 Learn more about the restoration project.

 The site also supports existing significant wildlife habitats and wetlands.
 Due to its relatively level topography and position on the western Great Plains, this site offers expansive views of the Front Range mountains and the Indian Peaks area.
 This site presents a variety of passive recreation options and a continued opportunity to restore this place for both the natural and human community.